JonJagger/cyber-dojo/readme.txt

 o) a dedicated server.
 o) a virtual box.
 o) a dedicated network segment.
+A technology that looks very promising for creating isolated sandboxes on the server is http://www.docker.io/

 Running your own VirtualBox TurnKey Linux cyber-dojo server